holochain/holochain/docs/specs/src/hwp_2_overview.md

 1. A Game consists of an Integrity specification with these parts:

     a.
-A deterministic description of the structure of any data that is used to record some "play" in the game.
+A deterministic description of the types of data that are used to record some "play" in the game.
 Such data is called an Entry, where the act of generating such data is called an Action, which is also recorded.
-Note: both types of data, the content of the play (Entry) and the meta-data about the play (Action), when taken together are called a Record.
+Note: both types of data, the content of the play (Entry) and the meta-data about the play (Action), when taken together, are called a Record.

     b.
-A deterministic description of the validity of the contents of an Entry along with the validity of an Agent taking any Action; e.g., some Actions may be taken in some contexts but not in others, as in making a move out-of-turn, or an Agent not being allowed to play a certain role.
+A deterministic description of of the types of relations between Entries or Actions.
+Such a relation is called a Link.

     c.
-A deterministic description of how Entries or Actions may be related or linked to other Entries or Actions.
+A deterministic description of a properly formed Membrane Proof, a credential that grants an Agent permission to join a Game.
+This description may not be able to fully validate a Membrane Proof if its validity depends on data elsewhere on the Game Board, as the Agent's Membrane Proof is checked against this description before they join.

+    d.
+A deterministic description of the validity of an Action and any Entry, Link, or Membrane Proof data it contains, in the context in which it is produced.
+This may include rules about the contents of data fields, the author's current state (for instance, whether a game move is allowed given their history), presence of dependencies (such as moves by their opponent or certificates permitting them to play a certain role), and any other rules that may be expressed deterministically given the context available to the Action.

 2. Along with the Integrity specification, a Game also consists of a Coordination specification.
 This specification contains